 The Grossmont-Cuyamaca Community College District (District) Governing Board will ensure student equity in the educational programs and college services offered through the District.
-The District Chancellor shall, in collegial consultation with the Academic Senates (as per Title 5, Article 2, Sections 53200 to 53204) establish, implement, and periodically update a student equity plan that meets the Title 5 standards for such a plan.
+The District Chancellor shall establish and implement, a student equity plan that meets the Title 5 standards for such a plan.

+See AP 5300